skalenetwork/universal-cli/README.md

 Universal Python wrapper for SKALE Manager contracts ✨

+> ⚠️ Important note: this CLI is meant to be used only for **development** purposes and debugging.
+For the production-ready tools refer to `skale.py` or `validator-cli`

 ## What it is

 This CLI/Python module could be used to execute (almost) any call/transaction on SKALE Manager contracts.